JasonLocklin/Dissertation/Prisms/Discussion.md

 perform the line bisection [@Rossetti1998; @Striemer2010dpm], a task that involves a motoric reporting of centre and is associated with dorsal brain activation [@Foxe2003; @Weiss2000; @Cicek2009].
-While the perception of the line it is self, it could be argued, may also involve some ventral stream perceptual processing, past research involving a related perceptual task, the landmark task, suggests that the neglect-induced bias observed in line bisection probably represents a relatively clear indicator of a dorsal
+While the perception of the line itself, it could be argued, may also involve some ventral stream perceptual processing, past research involving a related perceptual task, the landmark task, suggests that the neglect-induced bias observed in line bisection probably represents a relatively clear indicator of a dorsal